Optimal Transport Reconstruction of Baryon Acoustic Oscillations

-To make the point that our results do not depend on the halo sample, the right hand panel shows results when we weight each halo by its mass when computing the pair counts (this weight is the same for the corresponding protohalos and Laguerre cells, of course).
-Comparison with the left hand panel shows that mass-weighting increases the amplitudes of all the correlation functions, as expected \cite{st1999}.
-(We have also checked that the mass-weighted correlation function of all the particles -- i.e. including the `dust' -- is zero.
-This confirms that, once all the mass is included, the OT algorithm has indeed converged to a uniform density initial condition.)
+To show that our results do not depend on the halo sample, in the right hand panel we weighted each halo by its mass when computing the pair counts (this weight is the same for the corresponding protohalos and Laguerre cells).
+Additionally, mass-weighting halos (above some threshold) gives a good first approximation for galaxy, as opposed to halo, pair counts \cite{halomodel}.
+Comparison with the left hand panel shows that mass-weighting increases the amplitudes of all the 2PCFs, as expected \cite{st1999}.\footnote{The mass-weighted correlation function of all the particles -- i.e. including the `dust' -- is zero, confirming that, once all the mass is included, the OT algorithm has indeed converged to a uniform density initial condition.} Except for this, the qualitative trends in the two panels are the same: $\xi_{\rm Eul} > \xi_{\rm\text{OT-U}} > \xi_{\rm Lag}$ and $\xi_{\rm\text{OT-W}}\approx \xi_{\rm Lag}$.

-The dot-dashed curve in the left hand panel shows $\xi_{\rm Lin}$, the correlation function of the dark matter field in linear theory.
-The `linear' `scale-independent' bias factor $b\equiv\sqrt{\xi_{\rm Eul}/\xi_{\rm Lin}}$ in this panel is about 1.4, whereas it is 1.9 in the right hand panel.
-The most important point we wish to make is that, whatever the value of $b$, $\xi_{\rm OT}$ reproduces the shape of $\xi_{\rm Lag}$ very well, despite the fact that $\xi_{\rm Lag}$ is rather different from $\xi_{\rm Eul}$, in both panels.
+We are most interested in the shapes of these $\xi$, since differences in amplitude alone will not bias cosmological constraints.
+Therefore, the smooth curves in each panel show $b^2\xi_{\rm Lin}$, for three choices of the `linear', `scale-independent' bias factor $b$.
+The dashed (upper most) curve has $b_{\rm Eul} = 1.4$ in the left hand panel and 1.9 in the right.
+This shows clearly that, compared to the shape of $\xi_{\rm Lin}$, the BAO feature is smeared out in $\xi_{\rm Eul}$ (orange).
+This is well understood \cite{Bharadwaj1996,rpt,esw2007}, and is why reconstruction is necessary.

-We are most interested in whether the various $\xi$ have different shapes, since differences in amplitude alone will not bias cosmological constraints.
-Therefore, the dot-dashed curve in the right hand panel shows $b^2\,\xi_{\rm Lin}$ (with $b=1.9$) rather than $\xi_{\rm Lin}$ itself.
-This shows clearly that, compared to the linear theory shape, the BAO feature is smeared out in $\xi_{\rm Eul}$.
-The reason why is well understood \cite{Bharadwaj1996,rpt,esw2007}, and is why reconstruction is necessary.
+The dot-dashed curves have $b_{\rm U} = 0.84$ and 1.45 in the two panels, and show that $\xi_{\rm\text{OT-U}}$ (blue) is {\em extremely} close in shape to $\xi_{\rm Lin}$ (on BAO scales).
+In fact, OT-U has recovered the linear theory shape better than all published reconstruction algorithms to date.